unpaid-intern/StampMod/README.md

 --- Instructions for Use In-Game ---
 = key: spawn in an image where the cursor is (MAX OF ONE)

+= key: will play a gif if the image is a gif and is placed down

+backspace && - keys:  will change gif playback mode.
-- key: get rid of all images spawned in. backspace && = keys: will open the gui to upload or pick a different image *IMPORTANT* shift && = keys: will put the image at the player ctrl && = keys: will put the image in the water if ur in the dock
+- key: get rid of all images spawned in.

+backspace && = keys: will open the gui to upload or pick a different image *IMPORTANT*

+shift && = keys: will put the image at the player

+ctrl && = keys: will put the image in the water if ur in the dock